8-64/Roleplay/Krakow_2023/HirciniusDiary.md

 Somewhere along the road, I fed pate to fishes.
 I put a lot of effort into making it, but it was spoiled now - there was mushroom growth all over it.

-Soon, we approached place named Auchan, followed by trail of belly-up swimming fish.
+Soon, we approached place named Auchuran, followed by trail of belly-up swimming fish.
 Must be a quirk of local fish.

 As the raft was secured, the ferret jumped out of it and run away!
 We had a ferret with us the whole time!
 Maybe it was polymorphed Jewel having second thoughts?

 Against all the sane wisdom, we entered the settlement and approached locals.
 They were excited to see us, especially our elven friend Meredith.
-From what I got, Auchan ruled by kingdom named Solamnia.
+From what I got, Auchuran ruled by kingdom named Solamnia.
 Hope it's not some totalitarian dictatorship!
 Locals said that tomorrow Solamnian Knights will come and personally welcome us.
 Hm...

 Meredith eyes and skin are changing all the time in a colourful pattern, following the arrangement of moons in the sky.
 Makes sense.
 This night they changed again.